micheledifazio/ML-repo/README.md

 ## Flower classification

-This file contain PyTorch code
+This file contain PyTorch code to build a convolutional neural network that will calssify flowers images